jeetsukumaran/DendroPy/doc/source/tutorial/dataobjects.rst

 The |Tree|, |TreeList|, |CharacterMatrix|-derived, and |DataSet| classes all support the following instance methods for writing data:

-    - :meth:`write_to_stream(dest, format, **kwargs)`
+    - :meth:`write_to_stream(dest, schema, **kwargs)`
-        Takes a file or file-like object opened for writing the data as the first argument, and a string specifying the format as the second.
+        Takes a file or file-like object opened for writing the data as the first argument, and a string specifying the schema as the second.

-    - :meth:`write_to_path(dest, format, **kwargs)`
+    - :meth:`write_to_path(dest, schema, **kwargs)`
-        Takes a string specifying the path to the file as the first argument, and a string specifying the format as the second.
+        Takes a string specifying the path to the file as the first argument, and a string specifying the schema as the second.

-    - :meth:`as_string(format, **kwargs)`
+    - :meth:`as_string(schema, **kwargs)`
-        Takes a string specifying the format as the first argument, and returns a string containing the formatted-representation of the data.
+        Takes a string specifying the schema as the first argument, and returns a string containing the formatted-representation of the data.

-As above, the format specification can be any supported and type-apppropriate format, such as "nexus", "newick", "nexml", "dnafasta", "rnafasta", "proteinfasta" etc., and, as above, depending on the object and format, additional keyword arguments may be specified.
+As above, the schema specification can be any supported and type-apppropriate schema, such as "nexus", "newick", "nexml", "dnafasta", "rnafasta", "proteinfasta" etc., and, as above, depending on the object and schema, additional keyword arguments may be specified.

 For example, to print a |Tree| object without branch lengths or internal labels (default is to write both, if present)::